BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/README.md

 Keyboard & Mouse | Magic Keyboard & Magic Mouse 2 & Magic Trackpad 2 | Prefer to wireless devices
 Hard Disk | WD20SPZX 2TB SATA | Backup / Time Machine

-**IMPORTANT: Core components (Motherboard / Graphics Card / WiFi Adapter) are CRUCIAL and you HAVE TO follow the instructions above.**
+**KEY TIPS: Core components (Motherboard / Graphics Card / WiFi Adapter) are CRUCIAL and you HAVE TO follow the instructions above.**

-If you want a smooth experience using wireless functionalities such as AirDrop / AirPlay / Sidecar / Handoff / iMessage / Facetime / Contiuenity / etc, only a specific range of wifi adapters are recommended: **BCM94360CD/BCM943602CDP/BCM943602CS**
+If you want a smooth experience using wireless functionalities such as AirDrop / AirPlay / Sidecar / Handoff / iMessage / Facetime / Contiuenity / etc, only a specific range of wifi card are recommended: **BCM94360CD/BCM943602CDP/BCM943602CS**

 ## BIOS Settings